How to Choose the Right Calgary Therapist?

 Examples of more general goals would be: “I want to work on developing a more meaningful life or work to improve my marriage.”

-Have you worked with a Calgary therapist before?
+Have you worked with a therapist before?
 If so, what was helpful or not so helpful about their approach?

 Recognizing the ‘why’ in your search can help you focus on professionals who specialize in those areas.
 For instance, someone dealing with trauma might benefit from a therapist trained in trauma-focused therapies, while someone experiencing relationship issues may want to work with a therapist that specializes in marriage and family therapy.